JustAn0therDev/black-marlin/README.md

 Feel free to open issues and fork as you feel like it.
 I'll be happy to help in any case.

 ### How to compile:
-The program can be compiled in any way as long as it supports threads (expiring keys in the main library and `cpphttplib`) and the C++17 standard.
-The recommended way to compile the program is by using CMake.
+The program can be compiled in any way as long as it supports threads (expiring keys in the main library and `cpphttplib`), is targeting the C++17 standard and includes OpenSSL.
+The recommended way to compile the program is using CMake.
 It is already configured in the repo and can be done both on Windows and Linux.

-As of now, the current Windows version does not support the OpenSSL library and therefore is not available in the current release.
-After giving it some thought, maybe there is no need for Windows support at all given the current state of the Web and the amount of servers using only Linux. **This is still being reviewed and should not be consired true for all subsequent releases**.

 ### How to test:
-`cd` to `unittests` directory and run the `run_unittests.sh` bash file. **Any other modules to be tested have to be added to the file mentioned**.
+`cd` to `unittests` directory and run the `run_unittests.sh` bash file. **Any other modules to be tested have to be added to the mentioned file**.

 ### Guidelines:
 - Please follow the code's pattern; keeping the code looking the same everywhere in the program makes it easier to change stuff.